tekumara/notes/aws-ec2.md

 ### Client.InternalError: Client error on launch

-In Cloudtrail look for `RunInstances` events, and then any events immediately afterwards that have errorred, eg: `GenerateDataKeyWithoutPlaintext` events with errorCode `AccessDenied`.
+In Cloudtrail look for `RunInstances` events, and then any events immediately afterwards that have errored, eg: `GenerateDataKeyWithoutPlaintext` events with errorCode `AccessDenied`.

 ### An error occurred (Unsupported) when calling the StartInstances operation: The requested configuration is currently not supported.
 Please check the documentation for supported configurations.